odpi/egeria/open-metadata-implementation/governance-servers/admin-services/Using-the-Admin-Services.md

 The example commands that follow assume:

-* The OMAG Server is running on the localhost, at port 8080.
+* The OMAG server platform is running on the localhost, at port 8080.
 * The user id of the administrator is `garygeeke`.
-* The name of the open metadata server is `cocoMDS1`.
+* The name of the logical OMAG server is `cocoMDS1`.

 ### Overriding the location for storing configuration documents

-By default, configuration documents are stored in the admin server's home directory.
+By default, configuration documents are stored as a file in the OMAG server platform's home directory.
 The file name is
 ```
-omag.server.{servername}.config
+omag.server.{serverName}.config
 ```
-where server name is the name of the server (cocoMDS1 for example) passed on the url of the configuration request.
+where serverName is the name of the logical OMAG server (cocoMDS1 for example) passed on the url of the configuration request.

 The management of the configuration documents on the disk is implemented by a connector.